space-station-os/demo_sarj_power_generation/README.md

 You can check them by using rosbag or rqt_plot.

 ## To-do
-Implementation of SARJ (Solar Alpha Rotary Joint) control.
+- Implementation of SARJ (Solar Alpha Rotary Joint) control.
 By controling SARJ angle, power generation amount can be optimized.
+- Split code.
+All programs are written in src/demo_sarj_power_generation.cpp now.
+They should be splitted into different files.